ubernostrum/django-flashpolicies/docs/views.rst

    the domain.
 Setting meta-policy information in other policy files is forbidden by the cross-domain policy specification.

-   Internally, this view simply calls the :func:`metapolicy` view, passing :const:`~flashpolicies.policies.SITE_CONTROL_NONE` as the meta-policy.
+   Internally, this view calls the :func:`metapolicy` view, passing :const:`~flashpolicies.policies.SITE_CONTROL_NONE` as the meta-policy.